mheily/libkqueue/BUGS.md

    Applications should ensure that file descriptors are removed from the kqueue before they are closed.

+ * We need to uninitialize library after `fork()` `using pthread_atfork()`.
+   BSD kqueue file descriptors are not inherited by the fork copy and will be closed automatically in the fork.
+With libkqueue, because we don't unitialize the library, kqueue file descriptors will persist in the fork.

  ## Windows

  * On Windows, you need to supply `-DMAKE_STATIC` in `CFLAGS` when building the